 Mercier's Bakery - Mercier's bakery makes the most famous fried apple pies in the mountains -- also peach, blueberry, chocolate and coconut, among others.

 Farm Winery and Tasting Room - Mercier's makes Georgia's first Hard Apple Cider from farm grown apples.
 Visit their tasting room and sample the cider and local and regional wines.

 2984 Mobile Road, McCaysville

 This peaceful family owned and operated orchard offers the beautiful scenery of the Appalachian Mountains within an authentic small farm orchard setting.
 You can stroll through the rows of apple trees and pick some of the perfectly ripe crop.
 The homemade fried pies are a customer favorite that will surely give the autumn-inspired flavor you're looking for.
-Tucked away in McCaysville Georgia, Deep Roots Orchards is one of the best kept secrets in Fannin County, with seasonal wagon rides, fresh pressed cider, and U-Pick seasons with over 20 varieties of apples.
+Tucked away in McCaysville Georgia, The Folk Collaborative is one of the best kept secrets in Fannin County, with seasonal wagon rides, fresh pressed cider, and U-Pick seasons with over 20 varieties of apples.

 Country Store - Choose from an assortment of items from the mercantile and herbiary.
 Pick your own apples or buy pre-picked in the store all season and also peaches while in season.

 Daffodil Hill Farm & Carriage

 Daffodil Hill Farm & Carriage offers private tours of the mini farm where you can meet fainting goats, the miniature donkey, pheasants, chickens and horses.
 Enjoy the hundreds of flowers and surrounding mountain views.